Joako360/osm2city/doc/manual/appendix.rst

   * ``DEBUG_PLOT_OFFSETS``: Showing offsets when placing rectangle (utility function)
 * Use an editor, which supports `PEP 08`_.
 However the current main developer prefers a line length of 120 instead.
 You should be able to live with that.
 * Use Python `type hints`_ as far as possible — and help improve the current situation.
 It might make the code a bit harder to read, but it gets so much easier to understand.
-* Try to stick to the Python version as referenced in :ref:`Python<chapter-python-label>`.
+* Try to stick to the Python version as referenced in requirements.txt (cf. :ref:`Python<chapter-python-label>`).
 * All code in utf-8.
 On Windows please make sure that line endings get correct in git (core.autocrlf)
 * Coordinate systems:

-  * Flightgear uses a set of different `coordinate systems`_.
+  * FlightGear uses a set of different `coordinate systems`_.
 The most important for referencing models in stg-files is WGS84_, which uses lon/lat.
 In the Cartesian coordinate system in a tile +X is North, +Y is East and +Z is up.
   * OSM references WGS84_ as the datum.
   * The Ac3D format uses x-axis to the right, y-axis upwards and z-axis forward, meaning that the bottom of an object is in x-z space and the front is in x-y.
 I.e. a right-handed coordinate system.
   * osm2city uses a local cartesian coordinate system in meters close enough for measurements within a tile, where x is lon-direction and y is lat-direction.
 The object height is then in z-direction (see module ``utils/coordinates.py``).
 I.e. x pointing to the right and y pointing inwards in a right-handed coordinate system.
 Meaning the bottom of an object i in x-y space.
 Therefore a node in the local (cartographic) coordinate system gets translated as follows to a node in a AC3D object in osm2city: x_ac3d = - y_local, y_ac3d = height_above_ground, z_ac3d = - x_local